 Flowers that work best with this method: Roses, Daisies, Zinnias, Carnations

-Place your flowers, one at a time, in a microwave safe bowl, and completely cover them in cat litter.
+Place your flowers, one at a time, in a microwave-safe bowl, and completely cover them in cat litter.
 Microwave on high for five minutes.
 Allow the cat litter to cool before attempting to remove the flowers.
 This method keeps the color vibrant.
-You can reuse the same cat litter over and over, so you’re not wasting a lot of cat litter.
+You can find a small bag of cat litter at the dollar store and reuse the same cat litter over and over, so you’re not wasting a lot.

 Flowers that work best with this method: Roses, Daisies, Tulips, Chrysanthemums, Carnations